Tetris3DS/Web-Game-Dev-Final-Project-Group-3/README.md

-# Assignment: ?
+# Assignment: Web Game Dev - Final Project

 ## Checklist:
+- [] complete Snake game
+- [] add levels and level designs
+- [] add Options page
+- [] add difficulty Toggle
+- [] add Leaderboard page
+- [] add 3-letter input for Leaderboard, that saves locally
-- [X] fill out the self evaluation and Reflection
+- [] fill out the group evaluation
 - [] setup github pages for this project
-- [X] submit the repository link on Canvas
+- [] submit the repository link on Canvas

-## Self-Evaluation:

-how many points out of 20 do you deserve on this assignment:
-20 out of 20 I completed the tutorial.

-## Self-Reflection:
+## Group-Reflection:

-Phaser is a very interesting engine for web games.
-I see myself using this engine to complete the final project.
-### How long it took me to finish this?
+### How long it took us to finish this?
-2 hours.